jeremydmiller/Postgres.Projections/README.md

 ### In Scala applications

 Ideally, I'd like to have the projections defined in the application programming language.
+As in, declaratively map transformations kinda like AutoMapper from the Event to a readside ViewModel.
 In a fubumvc-esque C# client we would use Expression's to model the projection.
 I'm not sure if we could easily get away from strings in Scala.

-Maybe we could reverse engineer [Slick](http://slick.typesafe.com) if we're gonna be serious about this
+Maybe we could reverse engineer [Slick](http://slick.typesafe.com) if we're gonna be serious about this.

 ### In CSharp

 This would be relatively simple.
 We'd use a lot of Expression's and a new class scoped DSL holder to pull it off

-aglksJF;LASKDJF;LKSDJF;LAKSDFJ;LAKSDFJasdf## Building the Schema
+### Inside of Rake or Ruby Scripts at build time

+If we decide not to do the declarative projection DSL in the target application language, I think I'd vote for using a Ruby library and syntax.
+Ruby is very strong in string manipulation and our community is already heavily invested in Rake as is.